roc-streaming/roc-toolkit/docs/sphinx/about_project.rst

 Fourth, applications that need real-time streaming usually also need some related features like service announcement and discovery, session negotiation, stream feedback and control, and so on.
 Such features are not directly related to real-time, but still would be expected to be found in a real-time streaming library.

 All of the issues listed above belong to the scope of this project.
-Some of them are addressed already, and other, hopefully, will be eventually addressed in future releases.
+Some of them are addressed already, and others will be addressed in future releases.

 Project goals
 -------------